janki12496/Mini-Compiler/README.md

 # Mini-Compiler
-This is a compiler based on client server architecture designed using fork, exec, dup2 and socket programming concepts.

-Technology Used: C, Nano editor, Linux GNU bash compiler
+Technology Used: C, Nano editor, Linux GNU bash compiler.

-S.c is server program and C.c is client program.
-Run both programs on different servers and server should be ran first.

 Steps to run:
 1. Get IP address of server by command: hostname -I and save it eg. 136.127.45.98